 The Slovak economy is the 3rd fastest growing economy in Eurozone and one of the fastest in Europe.
-It is a developed, and high-income economy with its GDP equals to 76% of the European Union’s average.
-Currently, Slovakia with a nominal per capita GDP of $16,499 ranks 40th richest country in the world.
+It is a developed and high-income economy with its GDP equals to 76% of the European Union’s average.
+Currently, Slovakia with a nominal per capita GDP of $16,499 ranks 40th among the richest countries in the world.
 The country is an attractive destination for foreign investors largely due to its low tax rates, skilled workforce, and low wages.
 Slovakia continues to exhibit strong economic growth backed by low public debt, sound financial sector, and large inward investment.

 Principal language: Slovak

 Employment contracts must be in writing, but even unwritten contracts are allowed in Slovakia.
 Under the Labor Code, the contracts must contain:

 - payment terms

 - place and starting date of work

 Fixed-term employment contracts are valid but should not be more than 2 years.
 The contracts can be extended twice within 2 years.
 Probationary periods are limited to 3 months.

 Regular work schedule in Slovakia is 8 hours per day and 40 hours per week.
 A normal week has 5 working days and 2 rest days which are usually Saturday and Sunday or Sunday and Monday.
 However, workers employed in sectors such as healthcare can work up to 56 hours in a week.
 Night work or work done between 10 p.m. and 6 p.m. is paid at 20% of regular pay.